-If you first allocated premiums to the investment funds in an RRSP when the annuitant is age 60 or older, there is no maturity guarantee unless the value of the units of the investment funds are paid out on a RRIF basis following the maturity date of the RRSP.
+If you first allocated a premium to an investment fund in an RRSP when the annuitant was age 60 or older, there is no maturity guarantee unless the value of the units of the investment fund are paid out on a RRIF basis following the maturity date of the RRSP.
 The automatic maturity date of the RRSP is Dec.
 31 in the year you attain age 71.
-If the value of the units of the investments funds are paid out on a RRIF basis, the maturity guarantee applies on Dec.
+If the value of the units of an investment fund is paid out on a RRIF basis, the maturity guarantee applies on Dec.
 31 of the year you attain age 80.

-For such a RRIF, the basic maturity value is guaranteed to be not less than 75 per cent of:
+For such a RRIF, the maturity benefit is guaranteed to be not less than 75 per cent of:

-- The total of all premiums allocated to the investment funds in the RRSP - Minus a proportional reduction for any units redeemed from both the RRSP and the RRIF
+- The total of all premiums allocated to the investment funds in the RRSP - Minus a proportional reduction for any units redeemed from the RRSP/RRIF